ipfs/kubo/docs/config.md

 ### `Swarm.DisableBandwidthMetrics`

-A boolean value that when set to true, will cause ipfs to not keep track of bandwidth metrics.
-Disabling bandwidth metrics can lead to a slight performance improvement, as well as a reduction in memory usage.
+A boolean value when true will cause ipfs to not keep track of bandwidth metrics.
+Disabling bandwidth metrics can lead to slight performance improvements, as well as a reduction in memory usage.

 Default: `false`